magneticflux-/fabric-mumblelink-mod/README.md

 For more reference on TeamSpeak URIs, see their [FAQ](https://support.teamspeakusa.com/index.php?/Knowledgebase/Article/View/46/0/how-can-i-link-to-my-teamspeak-3-server-on-my-webpage).

+#### More Channel Path Details

+In Mumble, the channel path should go in the URI path.

+In TeamSpeak, the channel path should go in a query parameter called `channel`.

 # Security considerations

 Servers with this mod will be able to open Mumble or TeamSpeak URIs through your client.
-Servers _can not_ open arbitrary URLs, because only the required information ([host](https://tools.ietf.org/html/rfc3986#section-3.2.2), [port](https://tools.ietf.org/html/rfc3986#section-3.2.3), [path](https://tools.ietf.org/html/rfc3986#section-3.3), and [query](https://tools.ietf.org/html/rfc3986#section-3.4)) is sent to the client.
+Servers _cannot_ open arbitrary URLs, because only the required information ([host](https://tools.ietf.org/html/rfc3986#section-3.2.2), [port](https://tools.ietf.org/html/rfc3986#section-3.2.3), [path](https://tools.ietf.org/html/rfc3986#section-3.3), and [query](https://tools.ietf.org/html/rfc3986#section-3.4)) is sent to the client.
 It is important to note that a full URL is _not_ sent to the client; the [scheme](https://tools.ietf.org/html/rfc3986#section-3.1), [user info](https://tools.ietf.org/html/rfc3986#section-3.2.1), and [fragment identifier](https://tools.ietf.org/html/rfc3986#section-3.5) are hard-coded.
 Only vulnerabilities in Mumble or TeamSpeak may be exploited, and only by servers trusted by the player.

 The client-side URI construction is this fragment:
 ```kotlin